 Why buy bike shop bikes?

 We recognize that you have a lot of options for where to buy bikes.
-We get asked sometimes why someone should buy a bike from us instead of from a big box store, department store, or online retailer (which is a bonkers rude question, if you think about it).
+We get asked sometimes why someone should buy a bike from us instead of from a big box store, department store, or online retailer.
 Our answer is, by necessity, a bit self serving, but it is also demonstrably true that bikes you buy from any bike shop are, by-and-large, better, and that purchasing from a local bike shop has some advantages.

 Better materials: Bike shop bikes are made from higher quality aluminum and steel than department store bikes, usually 6061 aluminum, or Reynolds 520 chromoly, as compared to hi-ten steel and, well, we can’t even find declarations of the aluminum qualities on department store bikes.
 Component quality is a major factor, too.
 Brake calipers, shifters, cranksets, pedals, and wheels on bike shop bikes all meet a standard of repairability and replaceability.
 The parts are better made, last longer, and can be replaced with standard parts.